-Our empirical analysis presents a remarkably clear portrait of who gains from trade: Institutions win, and individuals lose.
-Each of the four institutional groups that we analyze - corporations, dealers, foreigners, and mutual funds - gain from trade, while individual investors lose.
-Though we analyze horizons up to one year following a trade, our empirical analyses indicate that most of the gains by institutions (and losses by individuals) are exhausted at a horizon of six months.
-In addition, a disproportionate amount of the gains from trade occur in the first month following a trade.
+Our empirical analysis presents a remarkably clear portrait of who gains from trade: Individuals lose, institutions win.
+While individual investors incur substantial losses, each of the four institutional groups that we analyze - corporations, dealers, foreigners, and mutual funds - gains from trade.
+Though we analyze horizons up to one year following a trade, our empirical analyses indicate that most of the losses by individuals (and gains by institutions) accrue within a few weeks of trade and reach an asymptote at a horizon of six months.